Risk Factors

 Young people who feel they are a valued part of their family are less likely to engage in substance use and other problem behaviors.

-Favorable Parental Attitudes Toward Antisocial Behavior
+Favorable Parental / Adults Youth Live with Attitudes Toward Antisocial Behavior

 More Info